bookercodes/articles/data-driven-tests-in-javascript-using-mocha.md

 What do you think about these tests?
 Do you think that they're adequate?

-I don't. think these tests are very good at all.
+I don't think these tests are very good at all.
 Here's why:

-At the moment, all these tests prove is that the function returns `true` if the input is `2`, or `false` if if the input is `4`.
+At the moment, all these tests prove is that the function returns `true` if the input is `2`, or `false` if the input is `4`.

 The `isPrime` function's implementation could be as erroneous as: